UntitledModGame/umg-mods/lootplot.s0/_planning/E25_SPRINT2.md

 This is confusing at best, bugged at worst.
 (fix this.
 Fix for shop-slots too!)
 (IMPORTANT:: Make sure that the `BUY` trigger still works for shop-items when purchased!!!)
+--
+SIMPLE IDEA: Just have a slot-component: `isItemListenBlocked = true`
+^^^ its very direct, very simple.

 - Destroy all shop-slots after LEVEL-10.